 Storage mites (also called grain mites, mould mites and cheese mites) are a close relative to the more well-known dust mite.
 They feed finely ground grains, wheat germ, yeast, cheese, powdered milk, flour, dry dog and cat food as well as mould spores which grow on food.

 The most common species of storage mite include:

 - Tyrophagus putrescentiae – Mould mite, storage mite or cheese mite

 - Lepidoglyphus destructor – Storage mite

 All storage mites belong to the arachnid family, the same order as spiders and ticks and are between 0.3 – .06 mm in length.

-The mites thrive in warm and humid (over 65-85% humidity) environments, and under the right conditions the entire life cycle takes two weeks, which means a serious infestation can quickly develop.
+The mites thrive in warm and humid (over 65-85% humidity) environments, and under the right conditions, the entire life cycle takes two weeks, which means a severe infestation can quickly develop.
 Like their dust mite cousins, storage mites are a common source of allergies in dogs and cats.
-Allergies in humans often cause symptoms such as a runny nose, sneezing, and watery eyes, cats and dogs are more prone to developing skin related symptoms such as itching and scratching.
+Allergies in humans often cause symptoms such as a runny nose, sneezing, and watery eyes, cats and dogs are more prone to developing skin-related symptoms such as itching and scratching.

 There is a growing interest in these mites because several species are a known source of allergies in people and pets.
-Both the storage mite and their feces contain a number of recognised allergens.
+Both the storage mite and their feces contain several recognised allergens.
 In humans, they cause skin and respiratory symptoms.